FormidableLabs/react-native-ama/docs/guidelines/guidelines.md

 The AMA guidelines are labelled with different levels of severity to indicate their importance:

-- <Must /> and <MustNot />: These best practices are mandatory and must be enforced.
+- <Critical />: These best practices are mandatory and must be enforced.
 Failing to implement them will result in an inaccessible mobile app.
+- <Serious />: While these issues don't entirely prevent users with assistive technology from accessing the content, they pose significant challenges.
-- <Should /> and <ShouldNot />: These best practices are considered "nice to have."
+- <Warning />: These best practices are considered "nice to have."
 Adhering to them enhances the accessibility of your app.

 ## External references